Skip to main content

 Most implementations have extensive unit tests, whereas NGINX-QUIC, as mentioned earlier, lacks them and only a limited number of integration tests for QUIC can be found in a separate repository.

 TQUIC and QUICHE-CF are written in a memory-safe language, making them immune to Buffer Overflow vulnerability and other memory-related bugs.
 In contrast, LSQUIC, a C-based library that was open-sourced in 2017, has been consistently identifying and resolving memory-related bugs throughout the years.
+Similarly, the NGINX QUIC stack has encountered several memory-related security vulnerabilities.
 This is very common for implementations written in C or C++.

 Usability and observability